joapolarbear/cdmpp/README.md

   - A new folder `dataset_gpu` will appear in `<The root directory of cdmpp>/3rdparty/tenset/scripts/`.
 Make `dataset` as a softlink to it by `ln -s <The root directory of cdmpp>/3rdparty/tenset/scripts/dataset_gpu dataset`.

-### An example for AMD EPYC 7452 CPU
+### An example of AMD EPYC 7452 CPU
 Here we show an example to download the dataset of AMD EPYC 7452 CPU.
 1. Change directory to `<The root directory of cdmpp>/3rdparty/tenset/scripts/`
 2. Download
-  - You can download it from google drive with the link [dataset_cpu_v3.3.zip](https://drive.google.com/file/d/1JQwGEe8jCpuhZPnUxO0Sb1CJJ06uevy6/view?usp=sharing)
+  - You can download it from Google Drive with the link [dataset_cpu_v3.3.zip](https://drive.google.com/file/d/1JQwGEe8jCpuhZPnUxO0Sb1CJJ06uevy6/view?usp=sharing)
   - Or you can use the command line
     ```
     pip3 install gdown